Travelling with a firearm for hunting or competition

 Resident in Denmark, Finland or Norway

-If you live in Denmark, Finland or Norway and are travelling to Sweden with a firearm, you must bring one of the following with you:
+If you live in Denmark, Finland or Norway and are travelling to Sweden with a firearm, you must be able to present one of the following to Swedish Customs:

-This means that you do not need both a licence and an EFP.
+You do not need to present both a licence and an EFP.

 If you live in Denmark and are travelling to Sweden with a shotgun and do not have a permit, you must instead have an EFP issued for the shotgun.